South African Lodge Stay

 Accommodation

-The main lodge accommodation comprises several rooms and chalets, all of which are en-suite with either a shower, a bath or both.
+The main lodge accommodation comprises several rooms and garden chalets, all of which are en-suite with either a shower, a bath or both.
 Guests also have access to a spacious living area, dining room, stoep (verandah) and swimming pool which overlooks the lake.

 In addition to the main lodge, Horizon also has a tented camp called ‘Camp Davidson’ where guests can stay for a more traditional ‘under canvas’ safari experience.
 The camp features luxurious canvas tents with decking and is completely run on solar energy.
 It also has its own small swimming pool.
+Rides to Camp Davidson are usually scheduled on a Monday for guests and are available for a supplement of ยฃ65 for a minimum of 4 riders.

 Itinerary